Misrepresentation: Rescission

 Sometimes, third party rights may intervene and render rescission impossible.
-Say, if A misleads B and contracts to sell a house to him, and B later sells to C, the courts are unlikely to permit rescission as that would unfair impinge upon C.
+Say, if A misleads B and contracts to sell a house to him, and B later sells to C, the courts are unlikely to permit rescission as that would unfairly impinge upon C.

-Under Misrepresentations Act 1967 s.
-2(2) of the Misrepresentation Act 1967, the court has discretion to award damages instead of rescission, "if of opinion that it would be equitable to do so, having regard to the nature of the misrepresentation and the loss that would be caused by it if the contract were upheld, as well as to the loss that rescission would cause to the other party."
+Under s.
+2(2) of the Misrepresentation Act 1967, the court has the discretion to award damages instead of rescission, "if of opinion that it would be equitable to do so, having regard to the nature of the misrepresentation and the loss that would be caused by it if the contract were upheld, as well as to the loss that rescission would cause to the other party."

 Damages

 "Damages" are monetary compensation for loss.
 In contract and tort, damages will be awarded if the breach of contract (or breach of duty) causes foreseeable loss.